CORPORATE Hotel Financial Controller job – Maldives Resorts

 - this is an Expat job with FULL Expat benefits

 - TAX FREE salary, Fully furnished two bedroom apartment with utilities, internet connection and cable TV.
 Company mobile phone and laptop.
 Two R&R off island per year.
 Annual leave with return ticket.
-Business trip expenses on the company.
+Business trip expenses and money management on the company.

 - Maldives Resort group with SIX resorts

 - you must have hotel / resort Financial Controller experience

 - BE SURE TO LIST WHICH ACCOUNTING SOFTWARE YOU ARE FAMILIAR WITH

 Salary range: USD $3000 – $4500 per month